 Furthermore, podcasts provide a unique way for businesses to captivate an audience and tell their story.
 While articles are limited in word count, podcasts allow guests to tell their stories in greater depth than a typically written article.

-Podcasts not only allow businesses to reach out to those who prefer audio over text but also allow brands to tell their stories in a more comprehensive format.
+Podcasts not only allow businesses to reach out to those who prefer audio over text.
+They also allow brands to tell their stories in a more comprehensive format.
 Thought leaders and brands can demonstrate their expertise in ways that written articles cannot.

 4) No shortage of niche topics